How to Install Postal SMTP Server and Configure DNS (SPF, DKIM, DMARC)

 • Ubuntu 22.04 server

-• 4 GB RAM (minimum)
+• Minimum 4 GB RAM

 • 2 CPU cores

-• Dedicated public IP address
+• Public IP address

-• Full DNS access to your domain
+• Domain with DNS access

-Step 1 – Prepare Your Server
+Step 1 – Prepare the server

 ssh root@SERVER_IP